-What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective?
+What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

 The Fund invests at least 51% of its assets in financial instruments from issuers that have been categorised by the Management Company as sustainable on the basis of a predefined screening process.
-All purchased securities must have been categorised as sustainable by the Management Company on the basis of a predefined screening process at the time of purchase.
+Investments in individual securities and investments in other investment funds are differentiated in this.